sakotiya/Pewlett-Hackard-Analysi/README.md

 * Dept_Emp
 * Titles

-We started by creating an ERD diagram. this will let us flow chart or the blue print of the tables and how they are related via primary key and foreign keys.
+We started by creating an ERD diagram.
+This gives us the blue print of the tables and how they are related via primary and foreign keys.

 ![alt text](Resources/ERD.png)

 ## Results

-* Firstly we created the number of Retiring Employees by Title which contains the emp_no, first name , titles , from date and to_date of the employees whose birthdate is between 1952 to 1955. from the table it can be infered that high percentage of workforce could retire at given time.
+* Firstly we created the number of Retiring Employees by Title which contains the emp_no, first name, titles, from date and to_date of the employees whose birthdate is between 1952 to 1955.
+From the table it can be inferred that high percentage of workforce could retire at given time.

 ![alt text](Resources/query1.png)